Every year, thousands of motorists up and down the country embark on the long journey home for Christmas.

 Fluid levels – Try and keep your fluid levels topped up at all times.
 From anti-freeze to screen wash and especially your oil and petrol, keeping these fluids topped up can help reduce the risk of any breakdowns and help improve the performance of your vehicle.

-Long trips can often be pretty boring and many us turn to snacking to relieve some of that boredom.
+Long trips can often be pretty boring and many us tend to snack to relieve some of that boredom.
 This could mean you end up stopping more than you need to pick up snacks and drinks which will not only cost you far more than you’d expect but will also slow you down massively.

 Anyone who has ever bought food or drink from a petrol station knows just how ludicrously expensive they can be and if you want to save money on your journey home for Christmas they should be avoided at all costs.